frictionlessdata/datapackage/data-packages/index.md

 * `keywords` - an Array of string keywords to assist users searching for the package in catalogs.

+### Optional Fields

+A package descriptor MAY contain the following fields:

 * `image` - a link to an image to use for this data package

-### Optional Fields

 * `maintainers` - Array of maintainers of the package.
 Each maintainer is a hash which must have a "name" property and may optionally provide "email" and "web" properties.